Dhvanitmonpara/Obsidian-remote/Javascript/Loops & Functions.md

 # For-of loop

-It uses for print an array.
+It uses for print an array. and note that object must be iterable.
 ```js
 for(variable f iterable) {
 	// code to be executed